|

 We at Arieana Arabians look to Guemura

-for her place of significance in our pedigrees as the connecting branch mare for the invaluable Ghazieh
+for her place of significance in our pedigrees as the connecting branch for the invaluable Ghazieh

 tail female line and resulting mtDNA of our foundation mares.
 As

-we follow the descends, the Guemura daughter Ghanigat
+we follow her descends, the Guemura daughter Ghanigat

 brings us down to her daughter Muhlis from